 The points held in the TPN may be indirectly associated with actions, links and events, with the association being made at the Associated Data Structure level.
-The points are numbered to give an index with a constant retrieval time for any number of points.
 This structure allows points to be retrieved and compared through a suitable module interface and with a minimum of overhead.
 The interface is important and reflects the functionality required of the TPN, and hides the detail.
 This ensures that we have no absolute reliance on points as a necessary underlying representation.
-Time points whose upper and lower values has converged to a single value are inserted into a time ordered Landmark Line (LL).
-This allows the planner to quickly check the order of certain points within the plan.
-The TPN and LL are maintained by the Time Point Network Manager (TPNM).
-As well as its use in the O-Plan2 activity orientated planner, the current TPNM has also been applied to large resource allocation scheduling problems in the TOSCA scheduler [7] where the number of time points was in excess of 5000 and the number of temporal constraints exceeded 3000.
+As well as its use in the O-Plan activity orientated planner, the current TPNM has also been applied to large resource allocation scheduling problems in the TOSCA scheduler [6] where the number of time points was in excess of 5000 and the number of temporal constraints exceeded 3000.

-Figure 4 and Figure 5 show the use of the TPN for applications involving task planning and resource allocation.
+Figure 3 and Figure 4 show the use of the TPN for applications involving task planning and resource allocation.